Get in Touch Close Menu

 Do you gather and keep Personally Identifiable Information (PII), Protected Health Information (PHI), or Payment Card Information (PCI) in your organisation?
 If so, you are subject to compliance laws that require you to safeguard your clients’ sensitive data, such as HIPAA (for PHI) and GDPR (for personal data of EU citizens).

-A DLP program can recognises, categorise, and tag sensitive data and keep an eye on the actions and events surrounding it.
+A DLP program can recognise, categorise, and tag sensitive data and monitor the actions and events surrounding it.
 Furthermore, reporting capabilities can provide the information required for compliance audits.

 Do you want more insight into how data is moving within your organisation?
-Then, you can view and keep tabs on your data on endpoints, networks, and the cloud with a complete business DLP solution.
+A complete business DLP solution lets you view and monitor your data on endpoints, networks, and the cloud.

 Your organisation’s users’ interactions with data will be visible to you.